The Experience About Journal Register Interest

 What happens next

-If you have a date in mind, or an occasion you are already thinking about, registering your interest now means you are first to know when availability opens.
+The Makers’ Circuit is in its first season.
+Editions are small and announced to the waitlist before they open publicly.
+If you have a date in mind, or an occasion you are already thinking about, registering your interest is the right starting point.
 There is no commitment at that stage.
 Just a conversation about what you are looking for and whether this is the right fit.